H4ckd4ddy/gandi_backup/README.md

 Use Gandi API v5 to backup all your all your DNS records & email forwarding, in case of misconfiguration or major outage.

-When you count more than a hundred records and redirects, you don't want to lose them ...
+When you count more than a hundred records and redirects, you don't want to lose them

+*"Not the greatest code, but it works"*

 ##### With docker (for one shot backup) :